- Everything leads back to Start

 To snooze or dismiss an alarm

 When an alarm sounds, a notification will appear at the top of your screen.
-To delay the alarm, tap Snooze or press your phone's Back button.
+To delay the alarm, tap Snooze or press the Back button.
 To end the alarm, tap Dismiss.

-Tapping Snooze will delay an alarm for nine minutes.
-Pressing Back will delay it for two minutes.
+Tapping Snooze will delay an alarm for the amount of time that you chose when you set up the alarm.
+Pressing the Back button will delay it for two minutes.